 IN GLOBAL SURGERY

-To inform the surgical community and the public on gender disparities in surgery, anesthesia, and obstetric workforce through research
+To inform the surgical community and the public on gender disparities in SAO fields through research.

-To advocate for gender equality in surgery, anesthesia, and obstetric workforce
+To advocate for gender equity in surgery, anesthesia and obstetric fields.

-To empower women surgeons, trainees, and medical students worldwide by creating a mentorship network
+To empower surgeons, trainees, and medical students of underrepresented gender worldwide by international collaboration and creating a mentorship network.

 Rigorous research will form the basis of our work as we strive to address the gender disparities in global surgery.
 It will be our guiding hand for informed, evidence-based and data-driven advocacy to make social change.
 We are taking an analytical, problem-solving approach to the question: why are there so few women surgeons, and even fewer in faculty and leadership positions in surgery?
 We want to understand the systemic and perceived barriers for women in pursuing a surgical career, and also how they are manifested across different political, cultural, and economic contexts.

 We must work tirelessly to promote our unified vision for global gender equity.
 It is not enough to merely conduct research.
 We must be able to communicate these important messages and ideals to academics, governments, and the public so that we can garner support and create lasting change.
 This strategy involves social media, publishing in academic journals and mainstream media, creating a public presence at international meetings and conferences, and being vocal at every opportunity.
 We hope to be a loud and resounding voice for the gender equity movement.